 The medications were so ineffective, I started to self-medicate in addition to them, using alcohol and recreational drugs.
 I developed addictions and became numb.

 One day, the ‘passenger Magelion’ suggested to me that I stop medicating altogether.
-So did my partner, who was able to see me for who I really am.
+So did my life partner, who was able to see me for who I really am.
 I suggested to the psychiatrist, who I had put my trust in, that I would like to slowly wean off all the medications, as I felt like a zombie, didn’t enjoy the multitude of side effects and hated the process of finding the one miracle drug that was supposed to “normalize” me, through the trial and error method.
 Instead of supporting my request and assisting me in working through my ‘issues,’ he placed me back in the box of psychiatric patient and told me I “was like a diabetic and would require medication forever.”

 I resented hearing those words and didn’t realize at the time how critical they were in turning my life around.
 Somewhere deep within me, I would not accept his ‘professional’ belief and although I didn’t turn the car around right there and then, it planted a seed within me that took root and flourished into me handing over the steering wheel and driver’s seat to the intuitive Magelion.

 My success in freeing myself from anti-depressants and tranquilizers was not an overnight thing, but when I had the courage to separate myself from the beliefs imparted upon me, I stopped taking the medication.
 Despite the worry of well-meaning family members, who had their own journeys and beliefs in the necessity of medication, as well as the fears of others that I would hit rock bottom, I gave little credence to these fears and continued to flourish.
 I stepped forward through the vertigo and medication withdrawals and made myself a promise to exercise, even for just a small amount daily, to keep my endorphin levels up.
 And, more importantly, I dedicated time to get to know and honor the real me.